Subscribe to the Inuit Art Quarterly

 Finally, Susan Gustavison explores the romantic idea of sealskin stencils in Inuit printmaking in a Legacy piece that asks, “did it really work?”
 In this editorial, the curator and author looks at the origins of this remarkable practice, putting the question to rest once and for all.

 Other highlights of the issue include:

-- Reviews and curatorial notes on exhibitions across Canada and much more…
+- Reviews on exhibitions across Canada and much more…

-Subscribe today to ensure you don’t miss a single issue of our 2018 calendar, featuring issues on Bone, Skin, Paper and Exchange!
+Subscribe today to ensure you don’t miss a single issue of our 2018 calendar, featuring issues on Paper and Exchange!

 Special Introductory Subscription Rates

 |One Year within Canada||$33.00, plus HST||$51.80 on newsstands||36% savings|

 |One Year within the US||$44.00|